F.A.Q. on Brewing Hops

 The earliest and most important research into hops examined the medicinal properties of hops because of its often observed effect and ability to induce sleep.
 The French pharmacist, Planche identified Lupulin, which is a very fine yellowish resin from the female flowers of hops, as the source of the sedative effects in 1813.
 Other health benefits of hops include aiding females during menopause.

 You can learn more about hops from the American Botanical Council here.
+Slovenia has a whole research institute devoted to reseach on hops, which you can find here.

 Most recipes for home brew make five gallons or close to 23 (19 in US) litres of beer.
 That means you have about 2 cases of beer when you finish crafting your home brew.